-5. Even if you don’t visit a country that emphasizes conversation, you’ll still have plenty of opportunities to meet new people.
+Even if you don’t go to a country that emphasizes conversation, you’ll have plenty of chances to meet new people.

 When you’re visiting somewhere unfamiliar and don’t know anybody in the area except for your traveling companions, you’ll have to get acquainted with new people.
 Consider how welcoming your first day at summer camp or when you moved into your first college dorm was.
 Nobody knew anyone, so everyone had to work extra hard to be pleasant.
 Traveling can provide a similar experience.
 The networking potential is gigantic when you have the ability to connect with people in close proximity, whether that’s somebody sitting next to you on public transportation or the couple dining at the table next to yours.

 For some, the ideology of ridding themselves of money troubles, work pressures, or a hectic schedule is unfathomable.
 There are plenty of advantages to traveling for work, so there’s no reason to feel guilty about it.
 In fact, travel is one of the best investments you can make.